GWG (Cyprus) Ltd Pillar III Disclosures and Market Discipline Report for the year ended 31 December 2019

 The BoD periodically revises the Company’s risk appetite and its management framework, analyzing the impact of unlikely but plausible tension scenarios and adopting the pertinent measures to ensure the policies set are met.
 The review and approval process are undertaken by the BoD at least annually.

-- Maintain adequate and sufficient availability of the necessary human resources, systems and tools that guarantee the continuation of a risk profile compatible with the risk appetite established.
+- Maintain adequate and sufficient availability of the necessary human resources, systems and tools that guarantee the continuation of a risk profile compatible with the risk appetite established; and

 - Implement a remuneration policy that contains the necessary incentives to ensure that the individual interests of employees and executives are aligned with the corporate framework of risk appetite and these are consistent with the evolution of the institution’s results over the long term.

-- The minimum capital position that the firm wants to maintain.
+- The minimum capital position that the firm wants to maintain; and

 - The minimum liquidity position that the firm wishes to have in the event of unlikely but plausible tension scenarios.